jebastin-nadar/Exercise-form-tracker/README.md

-# Gym-form-tracker
+# Exercise form tracker using OpenCV

-Check your form while lifting wieghts using OpenCV
+Check your form while lifting weights using OpenCV